TPG NBN plans review

 However, like a lot of TPG’s business, some of its support channels, and account management systems are in need of a dire revamp.
 At the time of writing, there’s no way to navigate to TPG’s live chat system.
 There are notices informing about extended wait times, but no obvious way to speak to a representative via live chat.
 And a quick read over some frustrated forum posts suggests this a widespread issue.

 Lastly, there’s TPG’s account management portal online, and the My TPG app.
 Both systems are incredibly dated, and offer a limited breakdown of your service and billing.
-TPG scores points for having an app in the first place, not every provider does, but its usefulness is quite accurately reflected in the app’s user reviews on Google Play and the App Store.
+TPG scores points for having an app in the first place as not every provider does, but its usefulness is quite accurately reflected in the app’s user reviews on Google Play and the App Store.

 Customer satisfaction is a tough nut to crack but Aussie Broadband and Mate Communicate are shining examples of top-notch customer service in Australia.
-As for account management apps, the Optus @Home app, and My Optus apps, are some of the best, offering live chat, remote speed testing, and regular discounts and offers for customers.
+As for account management apps, the Optus @Home app and My Optus apps, are some of the best, offering live chat, remote speed testing, and regular discounts and offers for customers.

 Here are the most popular NBN plans from those three providers.